 The AKG K701 is a very neutral-sounding set of headphones.

 The highs present excellent transparency and detail without a hint of aggression.
 Not tinny in any way and not overly sharp.
-One of the biggest gripes I have with studio headphones is a sharp top-end.
+One of the biggest gripes I have with headphones with a studio focus is a sharp top-end masquerading as accuracy.
 So I’m happy to see more restraint here.

 The mids are equally impressive.
 Rich tones from the lower end and high clarity as you move further up.
 Vocals and instrumental compositions are delivered with precise intent.

 The lows are also neutral and accurate.
-There isn’t any hype in the low end.
+There isn’t any hype on the low end.
 For reference purposes, this is precisely what you want.
 Even for casual listening, these are pleasant.
-But if you like hyped bass, these will be a disappointment.
+I especially found these headphones to excel when listening to classical music.
+But if you like more oomph on the low end, these will be a disappointment.

 Accuracy is the name of the game here.
 No overtly colored curves that, while pleasing, mask the actual details of the music you are listening to.

-As with many open-backed headphones, the soundstage is wide.
+Due tot he open-back design, the sound stage is wide.
 There is plenty of room for the audio to find its place within the stereo field.
 Imaging is also very consistent with a clean phase response.

 With a sensitivity rating of 105dB, these are also quite loud.
 They offer ample headroom for both listening to music and studio work.